-Sole proprietorship vs. LLC: What's the difference?
+Sole Proprietorship vs. LLC: What's the Difference?

 One of the most crucial decisions new business owners face is choosing the correct business structure for their venture.
 This choice can determine your tax strategy, funding opportunities, initial costs, and many other important factors that affect your business's viability.
 From LLCs to C-Corps, public or privately traded, the options can feel endless – and overwhelming.